This post contains affiliate links. Read the full disclosure here.

 I’ll admit, after years of eating regular oatmeal, vegan baked oatmeal was a total game changer!
 It’s a fuss-free breakfast that is easy to meal prep at the beginning of the week.

-I often start my day with a blueberry banana spinach smoothie or even a dragon fruit smoothie, but a lot of the time I just need something a bit heartier.
+I often start my day with a blueberry banana spinach smoothie or even a dragon fruit smoothie, but a lot of the time I just need something a bit more filling, like my chocolate baked oats or these vegan baked oats.

-Baked oatmeal is a healthy, filling breakfast and I never get sick of it because there are so many different ways to make it!
+Baked oatmeal is an easy breakfast and I never get sick of it because there are so many different ways to make it!

 • It’s easy to meal prep and makes the perfect amount for the work week (and it can easily be doubled too!)